eykalynet/CompAnalysisMLBoostingPovertyPred/README.md

 # CompAnalysisMLBoostingPovertyPred
-This repository contains code for my independent project.
-The study predicts and classifies household wealth quintiles in the Philippines, evaluating performance metrics (accuracy, precision, recall) and computational efficiency (training/testing time, model size) using time and memory_profiler.
+This repository contains a basic machine learning project I worked on during my free time.
+The goal of the study was to predict and classify household wealth quintiles in the Philippines.

+The project explores:
+- Performance metrics: accuracy, precision, and recall.
+- Computational efficiency: training/testing time and model size using `time` and `memory_profiler`.

+The analysis was conducted to understand how different models handle this classification task in terms of both performance and efficiency.